microsoft/MCW-Real-time-data-with-Azure-Database-for-PostgreSQL-Hyperscale/Hands-on lab/HOL step-by step - Real-time data with Azure Database for PostgreSQL Hyperscale.md

    ![The Connection strings item is selected and the JDBC connection string is highlighted.](media/postgres-jdbc-connection-string.png 'Connection strings')

-4. Replace "{your_password}" with the administrative password you chose earlier (such as `Abc!1234567890`).
+4. Replace "{your_password}" with the administrative password you chose earlier.
 The system doesn't store your plaintext password and so can't display it for you in the connection string. **Save the connection string** to Notebook or similar text editor for later.

 5. Launch pgAdmin.
 Select **Add New Server** on the home page.